AndryOut/Auto-Sub-ReTimer/Scripts/Migliora il Timing Dei Sub/README.md

 What exactly do the "Fasi.py" scripts do?
 (You can edit the values by opening the .py files with Notepad)

+Fase0.py:
+- Extracts audio from "ep.mkv", passes it to demucs which extracts vocals with the CPU (3/5 minutes) or with GPU (30/40 seconds).
+- Now there is no need to use the site anymore, it does everything automatically locally, make sure you have the right cuda version installed for you in the "main" folder to use GPU.

+Values you can modify: None.

 Fase1.py:
 - Separates the "On top" lines (positioned at the top of the screen) based on tags like an8 and the alignments of styles in the .ass file.
 - (Does not detect lines with "pos")